What is Dredging – History, Importance And Effects

 Silting, the natural phenomenon of deposition of silt and sediments over the sea bed, created a constant threat to the voyages of ships.

 People started fighting the problem of siltation to ensure the safety of voyages.
-Still, due to a lack of equipment for removing siltation, they started manually digging the mud by hand, which was inefficient and limited to shallow waterways.
+Still, due to a lack of equipment for removing siltation, they started manually digging the mud, which was inefficient and limited to shallow waterways.

 In the 15th century, increased trade at seas necessitated the development of some bed scratchers such as “Zeeuwse Krabbelaar”, a primitive bed leveller.
 These bed levellers cum scratchers were used to pick the sediments and dispose of them.
 These dredgers developed from ancient mills to modern suction dredgers.